Skip to main content

 The math on signup

 2.5 SC at signup, free, gives you about $2.50 of expected redemption value before any playthrough requirements eat into it.
-Useful for kicking the tires.
+Useful for a low-stakes first look.
 Not enough to clear the $75 redemption minimum (more on that below) without either buying coins or grinding through several months of daily logins.

 That's not a knock, it's the standard sweeps unit economics, just don't show up expecting to redeem off the free stack.